VishalViswanathan03/verify-codeowners-approval/README.md

-# PR Build Check (Python + Docker)
+# Verify CODEOWNERS Approval

 ## Overview

-The **PR Build Check** GitHub Action ensures that a pull request (PR) meets the necessary build and approval requirements before merging.
+The **Verify CODEOWNERS Approval** GitHub Action ensures that a pull request (PR) meets the required number of approvals from CODEOWNERS before merging.
 This action:
-- Executes a **Python script** for additional validations.
-- Builds and verifies a **Docker image** to ensure successful deployment.
+- Fetches the list of **CODEOWNERS** for the modified files.
-- Checks the **minimum number of required approvals** from CODEOWNERS.
+- Verifies if the **minimum required approvals** have been met.
+- Ensures compliance with repository **CODEOWNERS policies**.

 ## Features
 - **Automatic PR Verification**: Runs the checks whenever a PR is opened or updated.
-- **CODEOWNERS Compliance**: Verifies that required approvals are met.
+- **CODEOWNERS Compliance**: Ensures that only authorized owners approve changes.
-- **Docker Image Validation**: Ensures that the PR does not break the build.
 - **Customizable Inputs**: Configure via workflow inputs.

 ---